ryviuszero/bytepath/libraries/hump/docs/signal.rst

 bound to signals.
 When a *signal* is *emitted*, all registered functions will be invoked.
 Simple as that.

-``hump.signal`` makes things a little more interesting by allowing to emit all signals that match a `Lua string pattern
+``hump.signal`` makes things a little more interesing by allowing to emit all signals that match a `Lua string pattern
 <http://www.lua.org/manual/5.1/manual.html#5.4.1>`_.